Orange Julius Recipe

 Instructions

-1. Combine the first four ingredients in a blender.
+• Combine the orange juice concentrate, milk, sugar, and vanilla in a blender.
 Blend on high speed until smooth.

-2. Add ice cubes (depending on the size of your ice cubes, you may want more or less.
-I suggest starting with 8-10).
+• Add ice cubes (depending on the size of your ice cubes, you may want more or less.
+I suggest starting with 10 and adding more as needed).
 Blend again until ice cubes are crushed and the drink is smooth and creamy.
-Serve immediately.
+Blending is what creates the froth, so don't be afraid to let it run for a bit!
+Pour into glasses and serve immediately.

 Notes

-Note: You can substitute a non-dairy milk in this recipe if you prefer.
-I prefer the taste of coconut milk, but almond or cashew would also work.
+You can substitute a non-dairy milk in this recipe if you prefer.
+I prefer the taste of coconut milk, but almond, cashew, or oat would also work.

 This post was updated on July 5, 2019.
 Iโ€™ve kept the original story below for my own records, and because deleting it feels like ripping pages out of my own diary.